dortania/OpenCore-Post-Install/cosmetic/gui.md

 * [AudioDxe](https://github.com/acidanthera/OpenCorePkg/releases) in both EFI/OC/Drivers and UEFI -> Drivers
 * [Binary Resources](https://github.com/acidanthera/OcBinaryData)
   * Add the Resources folder to EFI/OC, just like we did with the OpenCore GUI section
-  * For those running out of space, `OCEFIAudio_VoiceOver_Boot.wav` is all that's required for the Boot-Chime
+  * For those running out of space, `OCEFIAudio_VoiceOver_Boot.mp3` is all that's required for the Boot-Chime
 * Debug version of OpenCore with logging enabled
   * See [OpenCore Debugging](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html) for more info
   * Note: after you're done setting up, you can revert to the RELEASE builds